zwcloud/CairoSharp/README.md

     You should have received a copy of the GNU Lesser General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 The C# code files in Cairo project was taken from Mono/[GTK#](https://github.com/mono/gtk-sharp/tree/master/cairo)(Version 3.0.0), licensed under the GNU LGPL.
-And because of that, CairoSharp needs to be LGPL also.
+So CairoSharp uses LGPL as well.

 ## Native libraries

 The [Native project files](https://github.com/zwcloud/CairoSharp/tree/master/Native/projects) is generated according to a VS2015 Solution from [Cairo-VS](https://github.com/DomAmato/Cairo-VS).

 * [cairo](http://www.cairographics.org/)
-  Version 1.15.2
+  Version 1.15.6
   [COPYING Info](https://github.com/zwcloud/CairoSharp/blob/master/Native/cairo/COPYING)

 * [libpng](http://libmng.com/pub/png/libpng.html)